-The second group includes texts made by later, mainly 15th century chroniclers who used, translated or copied his works11.
+The second group includes texts made by later, mainly 15th century chroniclers who used, translated or copied his works.
 During the second half of the century, the number of artists and authors directly connected and patronized by various German princely families (including the Wittelsbachs) started to increase.
-The presence access to multiple sources and had to choose how to use or even combine them.

-Furthermore, although not directly connected to the crusade of Nicopolis, the examination of these works can show the developments in historiographic thought in late medieval Germany since most of the cited chronicles were not only dedicated to or connected with the various Wittelsbach courts, but also represented a step in the evolution of writing local history.
+The presence the evolution of writing local history.
 As per the studies of Jean Marie-Moeglin (Moeglin, 1997; Moeglin, 1983), Rolf Sprandel (Sprandel, 1994) and Joachim Schneider (Schneider 2016), we can conclude that the 14th and 15th centuries were characterized by significant developments in the writing of history in the Empire.
 City chronicles (Städtechroniken), local (Landeschroniken) and dynastic histories started to coexist with the universal chronicles (Weltchroniken) and monastic histories.
 Most of the examined texts combine elements from these genres, with some of them being dedicated to the nobility, while others were commissioned by city councils, such as in the case of Leonhard Heff, who translated the Cronica pontificum et imperatorum Romanorum of Andreas von Regensburg from Latin into German.
 That being said, none of these texts are specifically dedicated either to Nicopolis or the crusading movement as a whole and the events of 1396 are inserted between other narratives.
 As it was already mentioned, the Bavarian authors concentrated primarily on the Wittelsbachs and this is why other key participants from the Empire (such as the Hohenzollern Burgraves of Nuremberg or the Counts of Cilli) are missing in their works.